embarkpark/learning_design/README.md

 You can find more information **[here for Target Outcomes](./meta/target_outcomes.md)**.
 Here is our [narrative](./structure/toc_narrative.md) to understanding the flow of the course.
+How we want the [type of programming targeted](./meta/type_of_programming.md) to approach our course.

 ## What We’re Trying to Avoid
 * We won’t subject people to tutorial hell or just repeat information that's already widely available